cststack/k8comp/README.md

 Auto git pull for projects and hieradata from a single or multiple repositories.
 The settings can be enabled on the main config file.

 The tool will read a file or multiple files from projects hierarchy, query hiera for the variables detected, replace them and create a new deployment output.
-The project files can be in any of the kubernetes supported formats (json, yaml, yml).

 The output can be piped to kubectl or viewed on the console.